Advisory Council

 Youth Advocates Programs, Inc.

-Kimberly Brandon is the SW Regional Director for Youth Advocate Programs, Inc. of Tarrant County, Texas (TCAP).
-TCAP has been featured as a national model for developing community-based alternatives for serious juvenile offenders and has been cited in the Chronicle of Social Change (John Kelly, Editor) for their outstanding work for over 25 years.
+Kimberly Brandon is the SW Regional Director for Youth Advocate Programs, Inc. of Tarrant County, TX.
+(TCAP).
+TCAP has been featured as a national model for developing community-based alternatives for serious juvenile offenders.
+It has been cited in the Chronicle of Social Change (John Kelly, Editor) for its outstanding work for over 25 years.

-Ms. Brandon currently presides over Texas, Louisiana, Arkansas, the Bay Area of California, and Tennessee.
-In this capacity, she maintains oversight of Juvenile Justice, Gang Intervention, Prevention, Child Welfare, and School Based Programs that serve children, youth, and families.
+Ms. Brandon presides over TX., Louisiana, Arkansas, the Bay Area of California, and Tennessee.
+In this capacity, she oversees Juvenile Justice, Gang Intervention, Prevention, Child Welfare, and School-Based Programs that serve children, youth, and families.

-Ms. Brandon is very interested and committed in the advocacy of youth and families and ensuring their communities are racially equitable.
-She serves on various boards throughout Texas in Tarrant and Dallas Counties to further her services to children, youth, and families.
-She graduated with a B.S.
-Criminal Justice with emphasis in Criminology & Correction with a Minor in Marketing.
-She holds a CNM/SMU Non-Profit Leadership Certification which she obtained in 2019.
+Ms. Brandon is highly interested and committed to advocating for youth and families and ensuring their communities are racially equitable.
+She serves on various boards throughout TX. in Tarrant and Dallas Counties to further her services to children, youth, and families.
+She graduated with a B.S. in Criminal Justice, an emphasis in Criminology & Correction, and a Minor in Marketing.
+She holds a CNM/SMU Non-Profit Leadership Certification, which she obtained in 2019.

 Detective Melinda Clark